-- 4.1 "Public Finance" 9th Edition (or most recent edition), by Harvey Rosen and Ted Gayer, McGraw-Hill, 2009. - 4.2 In general, older editions of the text book are fine, including the ones with only the author Harvey Rosen.
-But, the chapters may be arranged and numbered differently.
-The older editions also do not cover more recent economic events, of course.
+- 4.1 "Public Finance" 9^{th} Edition (or most recent edition), by Harvey Rosen and Ted Gayer, McGraw-Hill, 2009. - 4.2 In general, older editions of the text book are fine, including the ones with only the author Harvey Rosen.
+But, the chapters may be arrangements and numbered differently.